-The Company has no significant exposure to interest rate risk as the Company does not have debt.
+The Company has no significant exposure to interest rate risk as the Company has a fixed interest rate.

 Foreign currency risk

 The Company is exposed to foreign currency risk on financial assets and liabilities that are denominated in a currency other than the Canadian dollar.
 The currency giving rise to this risk is primarily the U.S. dollar.